backstage/backstage/packages/catalog-model/api-report.md

 export { GroupEntityV1alpha1 }

-// Warning: (ae-missing-release-tag) "groupEntityV1alpha1Validator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const groupEntityV1alpha1Validator: KindValidator;

-// Warning: (ae-missing-release-tag) "JSONSchema" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type JSONSchema = JSONSchema7 & {
     [key in string]?: JsonValue;
 };

-// Warning: (ae-missing-release-tag) "KindValidator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export type KindValidator = {
     check(entity: Entity): Promise<boolean>;
 };

-// Warning: (tsdoc-unsupported-tag) The TSDoc tag "@see" is not supported by this tool
-// Warning: (tsdoc-unsupported-tag) The TSDoc tag "@see" is not supported by this tool
-// Warning: (tsdoc-unsupported-tag) The TSDoc tag "@see" is not supported by this tool
-// Warning: (ae-missing-release-tag) "KubernetesValidatorFunctions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export class KubernetesValidatorFunctions {
     // (undocumented)